 Someone Else’s House: Bungalow Bathroom, Almost Anthropologie Style?

 Continuing the tour of the refreshed and somewhat renovated c.
 1916 bungalow, (or there abouts,) our young couple has purchased, the bathroom is the room to see today.
-(If you missed it, click here to see the other projects they have done in this darling house)

 This room started in pretty good condition: